dalemusser/cloudnode/aws_ec2_node/aws_install_node_express_ec2.md

 }
 ```

 The next steps makes it possible for the node app to bind to ports less than 1024.
+If your app isn't running on a port
+less than 1024 (port 80 or 443 for example), then the ```setcap``` command that follows doesn't need to be run.

 First, determine where node is installed. ```which node``` can be used to determine this.